atomixdesign/candidate-project-html-css/README.md

 The design consists of a few important sections:
 1. Header with a menu (global sections)
 2. Home banner
-3. 3 column content section
+3. Three column content section
 4. Carousel with a slider.
 We recommend using [Flickity](https://flickity.metafizzy.co/), but you can use any JavaScript slider carousel here which you are familiar with
 5. Team grid layout
 6. Footer with menu links (global sections)